ganelson/inform-evolution/proposals/0028-extension-documentation-revisited.md

 that a single paste button in the `{*}` position collects all of this text together into a single run.

+### Links and cross-references

+The standard Markdown syntax `[Label]` or `[this is a link][Label]` makes a link where the destination is referred to by a label, rather than given explicitly.
+In traditional Markdown, that label can then be defined:

+	See [CommonMark] for more on this.

+	[CommonMark]: https://commonmark.org "The CommonMark specification"

+And this would work fine in Inform's Markdown too, but it's not very helpful when what we want is to make an internal cross-reference.
+Suppose we want a link to Chapter 2 of the current document: we can't say what the URL for that is because we don't know exactly how Inbuild will choose to store the HTML.

+Because of that, the dictionary of labels for links is pre-populated by Inform so that it automatically contains the names of all Chapters and Sections in the current document, and also all Examples.
+So for example:

+	See [Perforations] and also [Embossing].
+The example [The Red Mercury] shows how to implement Austrian rarities.

+...would all work automatically provided that the extension documentation contains a chapter called "Perforations", a section called "Embossing" and an example "The Red Mercury".

 ## Generating documentation outside of Inform

 `inbuild` can work alone to generate little documentation websites from
 extensions:

-	$ inbuild -document EXTENSION -document-to PATH
+	$ inbuild -project P -document EXTENSION -document-to PATH

-where `EXTENSION` is the filename or directory name for the extension, and `PATH` the directory to write the mini-website into, which must exist.
+where `EXTENSION` is the filename or directory name for the extension, `P` is the project within whose context the documentation is being compiled, and `PATH` the directory to write the mini-website into, which must exist.

 Free-standing documentation in the above markup syntax can also be converted: